ultrabug/py3status/docs/dev-guide/the-py3-helper.md

 attr_getter is a function that will when called with an attribute name as a parameter will return a value.

-max_width lets you to control the total max width of 'full_text' the module is allowed to output on the bar.

 ### stop_sound()